Create a virtual machine instance

-Copy and pasting with the RDP client
+Copy and paste with the RDP client

-Once you are securely logged in to your instance, you may find yourself copying and pasting commands from the lab manual.
+Once you are securely logged into your instance, you may find yourself copying and pasting commands from the lab manual.

 To paste, hold the CTRL-V keys (if you are a Mac user, using CMND-V will not work.)
-If you are in a Powershell window, be sure that you have clicked in to the window or else the paste shortcut won't work.
+If you are in a Powershell window, be sure that you have clicked into the window or else the paste shortcut won't work.

 If you are pasting into putty, right click.